I’m back in Japan for the first time in a while and I’ve been looking forward to catching up with a whole bunch of old friends.

 Given the place of independent musicians in Japanese society, these 友達関係 (tomodachi kankei, peer relationships) help provide an 居場所 (ibasho, place to belong or a sense of acceptance) when you feel a bit like a misfit.
 And with this group, 本当に居場所がある (hontō ni ibasho ga aru, I honestly have a place to belong).
 As the saying goes, 類は友を呼ぶ (rui wa tomo o yobu, birds of a feather flock together).

-When I first met this group of friends, I was doing some translation work for a few of them.
-My job was to make the English lyrics of their bands’ songs sound as natural as possible.
+When I first met this group of friends, I was helping a few of them with some translation.
+My task was to make the English lyrics of their bands’ songs sound as natural as possible.
 And, of course, その時こそ (sono toki koso, especially then) our interactions were a lot more formal.
 There were lots of greetings ending in bows and a “よろしくお願いします” (“Yoroshiku o-negai shimasu,” “I’m looking forward to working with you”).
 This would be met with a response of “こちらこそ よろしくお願いします,” (“Kochira koso yoroshiku o-negai shimasu,” “It’s my pleasure, I’m looking forward to working with you”).

 こそ is a particle that can emphasize what you’re saying, as in, 今年こそこの試験に通ってやる (Kotoshi koso kono shiken ni tōtte-yaru, I will pass the exam for sure this year).
 In that case, you’re conveying to the listener that it’s this year that you will pass the exam.